A close up of egg vitrification

 Interviews are carried out online using video call/conference software.
 If you are unable to use video call/conference, for example if internet connectivity is poor, then the interview would ordinarily be held by telephone conferencing.

-Interviews normally last around 30 minutes and are carried out by the departmental selection committee, currently comprising the MSc course director, a senior clinician, a postdoctoral teaching fellow and the course administrator.
+Interviews normally last around 30 minutes and are carried out by the departmental selection committee, currently comprising the MSc course director, a senior clinician, a postdoctoral teaching fellow and the course coordinator.
 There will be a minimum of two academics on the interview panel.
 At the end of the interview, you will be offered the chance to ask questions about the course or studying in Oxford.

 How your application is assessed

-Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.
 References and supporting documents submitted as part of your application, and your performance at interview (if interviews are held) will be considered as part of the assessment process.
+Whether or not you have secured funding will not be taken into consideration when your application is assessed.

 An overview of the shortlisting and selection process is provided below.
 Our 'After you apply' pages provide more information about how applications are assessed